 - Propane tanks – If you love to grill, you might have some propane tanks lying around.
 But don’t keep them in the garage, which is a confined space that can lead to a dangerous situation.
 Propane tanks should always be kept outside, in well ventilated areas, because they can sometimes leak if not closed properly.
 These leaks are far less dangerous outside where it will mix with the fresh air.
 But in the garage, the gas could collect and possibly be ignited when you start your car.

 - Paper products – This is another situation involving unwanted pests, like mice, that love to make nests out of paper.
 If you are worried about pest control, we would recommend keeping paper and cardboard boxes out of the garage, especially important documents that you don’t want to risk destroying.

 - Spare clothing or bedding – Again, mice and other animals would be happy to turn your soft bedding and spare coats into a nice warm nest.
 And even if they are stored in plastic bins, you’d be surprised how easy it is for them to chew into it.
 So find a place for the spare stuff inside your home so that you’ll have your winter clothes and extra bedding when you need it, without damage from animals.

 - Electronics – Spare electronics like televisions, computers, and DVD players can easily be damaged by hot or cold temperatures, which are expected in most garages.
 So if you plan to use these devices again or donate them, keep them safe inside the house.

 - Vinyl records – And lastly, if you are still holding on to your beloved vinyl records, be warned that mice and other pests love to nest in celluloid and cardboard and in extreme temperatures, the vinyl can warp or mold.
 So no good will come from storing your vinyl in the garage.

-From Precision Door, we hope that you have found this information helpful.
+From Precision Garage Door of Charleston, we hope that you have found this information helpful.
 If you have any garage-related questions or are in need of repair or installation, please be sure to give us a call!